 Executive Producer/Director -Dorsay Alavi has worked in the independent film industry for over 20 years.
 She graduated from UCSD with a degree in Visual Art and Film Production.

 Dorsay made her entry into narrative features through film finance and distribution where she sought and connected equity investors to independent producers.
-Her first screenplay entitled “A Page of Madness” which captured the attention of the Creative Artists Agency and David Lynch who offered to executive produce the project and later became her mentor.
-In order to get more experience in directing, Dorsay began directing music videos for Epic, Verve and Atlantic records.
-While directing commercials and short form projects, she had the privilege of working with legendary jazz musician Wayne Shorter and the seeds where planted to develop a documentary on his life and music.
+Her first screenplay entitled “A Page of Madness” captured the attention of the Creative Artists Agency and David Lynch who was executive producer of the film and later became her mentor.
+Dorsay directed commercials and music videos for Epic, Verve and Atlantic records.
+Her second screenplay entitled “Sweet Underground” premiered at the Los Angeles film festival and the Montreal World Film Festival.

 She created and produced two television pilots, a one hour supernatural drama “The Ravens” and a comedy series entitled “Better People”.

 In 2012, Dorsay completed another original screenplay entitled “White Martyr” that was a finalist at the Sundance Writers Lab with her mentor David Lynch attached as Executive Producer.
 Dorsay has been collaborating with Wayne Shorter on Zero Gravity since 2013.

 Matthew Flint currently sits on the advisory board of the 2010 Hollywood Reporter Key Arts Awards.
 He is also a partner of Working Artists Collaborative, a non-profit laboratory/workshop for up and coming filmmakers.Executive Producer – Carlos Santana is a world renowned guitarist, composer, singer and band-leader who helped to shape the concept of “world music” by his experiments with blending many styles of music from a multitude of ethnic sources.
 Carlos has collaborated with Wayne Shorter for many years and has helped finance this project and remains as a consultant.